The major events of the year

 Elsewhere in the Roi Morvan country

 Every two years in May, Ploërdut, a small town full of rural heritage, comes alive to the sounds of its great Medieval Festival: dance, song, feasts, and laughter.
 Organised around a mediaeval camp, it hosts traditional trades and crafts and a thoroughly good time for all.
 Meanwhile in Guémené-sur-Scorff, the high spirits of the Carnival bring the most outlandish floats through town.
 At Guémené the grand festival of the giant sausage in late August gives the whole town a giant surprise in every main street and back passage.
 In the summer there is a Fest-Noz or a concert or a street theatre everywhere you look, to the delight of onlookers.
-In November, the Arkos festival brings together musicians from all over Brittany.

 Each of these festivals attracts thousands of visitors, in a spirit of friendliness and togetherness.